High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 • Nationwide — best rates for poor-credit drivers

-• Progressive – A consistent go-to for high-risk drivers with DUI convictions or at-fault accidents, averaging $2,816/year for DUI drivers — below the national average.
-Offers SR-22 support, accident forgiveness, and telematics discounts.
+• Progressive – A consistent go-to for non-standard drivers with DUI convictions or at-fault accidents, offering SR-22 support, accident forgiveness, and telematics discounts.

-• Nationwide – Ranked best for drivers with bad credit, and also offers pay-per-mile insurance as a money-saving option for low-mileage drivers.
+• Nationwide – Ranked among the best for drivers with bad credit, and also offers pay-per-mile insurance as a money-saving option for low-mileage drivers.

 • Kemper & Dairyland – Specifically target hard-to-insure drivers who may be turned away by major carriers, with strong SR-22 support.

 If you have a suspended license and need to understand your options before shopping, see our dedicated guide.
-Drivers in Florida who need post-DUI coverage should also review the FR-44 insurance requirements specific to that state.
+Drivers in Florida should also review the FR-44 insurance requirements specific to that state.
+For a broader look at top-rated insurers, see our guide to the best auto insurance companies in 2026.

 State Assigned Risk Pools